data-integrations/wrangler/docs/directives/parse-as-log.md

 # Parser as Log

-The `parse-as-log` directive parses access log files, such as from Apache HTTPD and nginx servers.
+The PARSE-AS-LOG directive parses access log files, such as from Apache HTTPD and nginx servers.

 ## Syntax